ACM SIGCAS Computing and Sustainable Societies

 - Measuring and evaluating the impact of nature-based strategies

-- Evaluations of usage, performance and impact of technologies deployed in the field, including social dynamics and unsuccessful attempts
+- Evaluations of usage and impact of technologies deployed in the field

 - Reflections from long-term deployments